Generic name: magnesium sulfate (injection) [ mag-NEE-see-um-SUL-fate ]

-Magnesium sulfate is injected into a muscle or into a vein through an IV.
+Magnesium Sulfate-Sodium Chloride is injected into a muscle or into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.

-Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving magnesium sulfate.
+Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving Magnesium Sulfate-Sodium Chloride.

 What happens if I miss a dose?

-Since magnesium sulfate is given by a healthcare professional, you are not likely to miss a dose.
+Since Magnesium Sulfate-Sodium Chloride-Sodium Chloride is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.